IPC-2221 / IPC-2152 Compliant

 1. Power Via Arrays

-• Place vias in a grid pattern under pads or along traces
+• Place vias in a grid pattern under pads or along traces.

-• Center vias under the heat source
+• Center thermal vias under the heat source.

-• Use 1.0-1.2 mm (40-50 mil) pitch for optimal thermal transfer
+• Use roughly 1.0-1.2 mm pitch for many thermal pads.

-• Place ground vias within 20-30 mil of signal vias
+• Place ground vias within 20-30 mil of signal vias.

 Via Voltage Drop Calculation